konflux-ci/release-service/README.md

-# HACBS Release service
+# Konflux Release service

-Release service is a Kubernetes operator to control the life cycle of HACBS-managed releases in the context of AppStudio.
+Release service is a Kubernetes operator to control the life cycle of Konflux-managed releases.

 ## Running, building and testing the operator